rtfb/rtfblog/README.md

 ## Installing

-You will need [goose](https://github.com/steinbacher/goose) for DB migration.
-Read [deploy.sh][deploy-sh-url] to get an overview of how I install it on my server, you would need to do essentially the same.
+You will need [migrate][migrate-url] for DB migration.
+Read [Dockerfile](./Dockerfile) to get an overview of how to install it.
 Get it at:

-    go get github.com/steinbacher/goose/cmd/goose
+    go install -tags 'postgres,sqlite3' github.com/golang-migrate/migrate/v4/cmd/migrate@v4.15.2

-You will need [go-bindata](https://github.com/go-bindata/go-bindata) to build embedded resources.
-Get it at:
+You will need [go-bindata][go-bindata-url] to build embedded resources.
+Get it

-    go get -u github.com/go-bindata/go-bindata/...
+at:

+    go install github.com/go-bindata/go-bindata/go-bindata@latest

 ## Configuration